Who We Are

 Associate Artistic Director

 Halie Robinson moved to Chicago in 2016 after completing her BFA in Classical Acting at Southern Utah university.
-Regional credits include Neil Simon Festival and Utah Shakespeare Festival and she has worked around Chicago with Accomplice Theatre, Midsommer Flight, Ghostlight Ensemble, Muse of Fire Theatre, and Promethean Ensemble Theatre.
-Halie will appear in March/April as Rachel in My Name Is Rachel Corrie with Jacaranda Collective.
+Regional credits include Neil Simon Festival and Utah Shakespeare Festival and she has worked around Chicago with Accomplice Theatre, Midsommer Flight, Ghostlight Ensemble, Muse of Fire Theatre, Promethean Ensemble Theatre, and was last seen on stage as Rachel in My Name Is Rachel Corrie with Jacaranda Collective.
+She is represented by Stewart Talent Chicago.

 Halie loves performing because she believes there are three truths about theatre/art: